Thorium/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

 ### Modelling The State

 In parts 1 and 2 we had a single asynchronous operation that loads all the story items in one go.
-To keep track of the state of that operation we modelled the data using the `Deferred<'t>` type where `'t` was `Result<HackernewsItem list, string>` to account for failure of loading story items in case of HTTP and or JSON errors.
+To keep track of the state of that operation we modelled the data using the `Deferred<'t>` type where `'t` was `Result<HackernewsItem list, string>` to account for the failure of loading story items in case of HTTP and or JSON errors.
 In this part however, we are not keeping track of a single operation, but instead of *multiple ongoing* operations at the same time: every story item has an asynchronous state (initial, in progress and resolved).

-You might be tempted to use `Deferred<Result<HackernewsItem, string>> list` for these operations and that would be a close model but that is not enough (why? think about it before you read on).
+You might be tempted to use `Deferred<Result<HackernewsItem, string>> list` for these operations and that would be a close model but that is not enough.
+(Why?
+Think about it before you read on.)

 Once these operations start, they are all in the `Deferred.InProgress` state.
 You basically have a list that looks like this `[ Deferred.InProgress; Deferred.InProgress; Deferred.InProgress; ...]`.
 Once a story item is loaded with information, you have to update the list but there is no way to *identify* which item was loaded.
 To identify story items, we need to associate each of the deferred states with an ID of the item being loaded:
 ```fsharp
 (int * Deferred<Result<HackernewsItem, string>>) list
 ```
 Here we are using an integer to identify the asynchronous state of each item.
-This integer is the `id` field of the story item in subject.
+This integer is the `id` field of the story item in the subject.
 Instead of `a' list`, you can also use a `Map` to model the mapping between the story item ID and the associated `Deferred` state of that item.
 I personally find `Map` nicer in this example even though a list of tuples would work just fine:
 ```fsharp
 Map<int, Deferred<Result<HackernewsItem, string>>>
 ```